Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 “Metallic” taste in the mouth, headache, allergic reactions (skin rash, itching, urticaria).

-Selling features
+Selling Features

 Available without a prescription